wds4/tribal-tapestry/essays/bookJustification/overview.md

 - "Let's all be friends."
 - inclusive

-### 1. [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensusHypothesis.md): The principles of knowledge representation in the brain are driven by the need for *social linguistic consensus* (SLC).
+### 1. [SLC Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/socialLinguisticConsensusHypothesis.md): The need for *social linguistic consensus* (SLC) determines how knowledge is represented in the brain.

 ### 2. [Graph Hypothesis](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/graphHypothesis.md): Knowledge in the cortex is organized as a graph.